ulrikpedersen/automatic-carnival/doc/migration/to-9.4/deps-install.rst

 will not run with cppTango 9.4.0 or earlier.

 In most cases, your existing PyTango devices and clients will continue to work as before, however there are important changes.
-Below you can find the incompatibilities and the necessary migration steps.
+In the other sections of the migration guide, you can find the incompatibilities and the necessary migration steps.

 Installation
 ============